 - Limit repetitive activities and take frequent breaks when engaging in these activities.

-If your doctor suspects a pinched nerve, you may undergo some tests.
+If your healthcare professional suspects a pinched nerve, you may need some tests.
 These tests may include:

 - Blood tests.
 You may need tests to measure your fasting blood glucose or thyroid levels.

-- Spinal tap (lumbar puncture).
+- Spinal tap, also known as a lumbar puncture.
 This test collects a sample of cerebrospinal fluid (CSF) from the area surrounding your spinal cord.
 The CSF may be sent to a lab and examined for signs of inflammation or infection.

 - X-rays.
-These images show how the bones are positioned and can indicate whether or not there is any narrowing or damage that could cause a pinched nerve.
+These images show how the bones are positioned.
+They can reveal if there is narrowing or damage that could cause a pinched nerve.

 - Electromyography (EMG).
-During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
+During an EMG, a needle electrode is inserted through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
-Test results tell your doctor if there is damage to the nerves leading to the muscles.
+Test results tell your healthcare professional if there is damage to the nerves leading to the muscles.

 - High-resolution ultrasound.
 Ultrasound uses high-frequency sound waves to produce images of structures within the body.
 It's helpful for diagnosing nerve compression syndromes, such as carpal tunnel syndrome.

 The most frequently recommended treatment for a pinched nerve is rest for the affected area.
-Your doctor will ask you to stop any activities that cause or aggravate the compression.
+Stop any activities that cause the compression or make symptoms worse.

 Depending on the location of the pinched nerve, you may need a splint, collar or brace to immobilize the area.
-If you have carpal tunnel syndrome, your doctor may recommend wearing a splint during the day as well as at night because wrists flex and extend frequently during sleep.
+If you have carpal tunnel syndrome, you may need to wear a splint during the day and at night.
+The wrists flex and extend often during sleep.

-A physical therapist can teach you exercises that strengthen and stretch the muscles in the affected area to relieve pressure on the nerve.
-The physical therapist may also recommend modifications to activities that aggravate the nerve.
+A physical therapist can teach you exercises that strengthen and stretch the muscles to relieve pressure on the nerve.
+The physical therapist also may recommend that you modify activities that aggravate the nerve.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help relieve pain.
-Anticonvulsants, such as gabapentin (Neurontin) and tricyclic medications such as nortriptyline (Pamelor) and amitriptyline are often used to treat nerve-related pain.
+Anti-seizure medicines such as gabapentin (Neurontin, Horizant, Gralise) may help nerve-related pain.
+Tricyclic medicines such as nortriptyline (Pamelor) and amitriptyline also may be used.

 Corticosteroids, given by mouth or by injection, may help minimize pain and inflammation.

-If the pinched nerve doesn't improve after several weeks to a few months with conservative treatments, your doctor may recommend surgery to take pressure off the nerve.
+If symptoms don't improve after several weeks to a few months of conservative treatments, you may need surgery.
+Surgery can take pressure off the nerve.
 The type of surgery varies depending on the location of the pinched nerve.

-Surgery may entail removing bone spurs or a part of a herniated disk in the spine, for example, or severing the carpal ligament to allow more room for the nerve to pass through the wrist.
+Surgery may involve removing bone spurs or a part of a herniated disk in the spine.
+For carpal tunnel syndrome, surgery involves cutting the carpal ligament to allow more room for the nerve to pass through the wrist.

 Preparing for an appointment

-You're likely to first see your health care provider.
+You're likely to first see your healthcare professional.
 Because there's often a lot to discuss and time may be limited, it's a good idea to prepare for your appointment.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Here's some information to help you get ready for your appointment and know what to expect.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet or wear loosefitting clothes in the event that you have an imaging exam.
+At the time you make the appointment, ask if there's anything you need to do in advance.
+You might ask if you need to restrict your diet or wear loosefitting clothes if you need an imaging exam.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For a suspected pinched nerve, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time during your appointment.
+For a suspected pinched nerve, some basic questions to ask include:

 - What's the most likely cause of my symptoms?